Looking for easy Swedish and Finnish recipes? Want the best cinnamon buns? Try our ideas here.

-Try our on-trend zesty and boozy gravadlax, perfect for lunches, canapés or as a show-stopping centrepiece for Midsummer’s Eve.
+Try our zesty and boozy gravadlax, perfect for lunches, canapés or as a show-stopping centrepiece for Midsummer’s Eve.
 Wear gloves when you’re grating the beetroot to avoid getting stained hands.

 Traditionally-cured salmon is a classic smörgåsbord all over the Nordic region and this dish is picked up with a pokey mustard and dill sauce.
 This starter is courtesy of executive chef Henrik Ritzén at Nordic restaurant Aquavit, London.